apache/flink/docs/libs/gelly_guide.md

 * <strong>Broadcast Variables</strong>: DataSets can be added as [Broadcast Variables]({{site.baseurl}}/apis/programming_guide.html#broadcast-variables) to the `VertexUpdateFunction` and `MessagingFunction`, using the `addBroadcastSetForUpdateFunction()` and `addBroadcastSetForMessagingFunction()` methods, respectively.

 * <strong>Number of Vertices</strong>: Accessing the total number of vertices within the iteration.
 This property can be set using the `setOptNumVertices()` method.
 The number of vertices can then be accessed in the vertex update function and in the messaging function using the `getNumberOfVertices()` method.
+If the option is not set in the configuration, this method will return -1.

 * <strong>Degrees</strong>: Accessing the in/out degree for a vertex within an iteration.
 This property can be set using the `setOptDegrees()` method.
-The in/out degrees can then be accessed in the vertex update function and in the messaging function, per vertex using `vertex.getInDegree()` or `vertex.getOutDegree()`.
+The in/out degrees can then be accessed in the vertex update function and in the messaging function, per vertex using the `getInDegree()` and `getOutDegree()` methods.
+If the degrees option is not set in the configuration, these methods will return -1.

 * <strong>Messaging Direction</strong>: By default, a vertex sends messages to its out-neighbors and updates its value based on messages received from its in-neighbors.
 This configuration option allows users to change the messaging direction to either `EdgeDirection.IN`, `EdgeDirection.OUT`, `EdgeDirection.ALL`.
 The messaging direction also dictates the update direction which would be `EdgeDirection.OUT`, `EdgeDirection.IN` and `EdgeDirection.ALL`, respectively.
 This property can be set using the `setDirection()` method.